ajoslin103/knex-mysqlssh-dialect/README.md

 I created this project becuse the database I was trying to connect to could only be protected (beyond username/password) by IP whitelisting.

-And since my project is hosted on Heroku, where I get a new IP address for every deploymnet, I am unable to maintain an unchanging IP address.
+And since my project is hosted on Heroku, I get a new IP address for every deploymnet, so I am unable to maintain an unchanging IP address.

-Unfortunately I could not just tunnel to the database server, because it's a shared host they do not support port forwarding on their ssh connections.
+Unfortunately I could not just tunnel to the database server, because it's on a shared hosting server they do not support port forwarding on their ssh connections.

-So I needed an ssh capable, port-forwarding, machine to serve as a Jump server so that I could forward my connection from a server whose IP address would not change.
+I needed a fixed-IP, ssh capable, port-forwarding, Jump server so that I could make my connection from a server whose IP address would not change.

-I provisioned a minimal DigitalOcean droplet, which will maintain it's originally provisioned IP address until it's decommissioned to use as my Jump server.
+A DigitalOcean droplet, which will maintain it's originally provisioned IP address until it's decommissioned, is a cheap solution requiring zero additional configuration beyond a base install.

-I use that Jump server to forward the port on the remote database server to my dynamic Heroku IP address, using a static IP address as the database server requires.
+With a Jump server and this library, I can provide a whitelistable address to my finicky database server from a dynamic Heroku IP address.

 ## Installation